The Coalition for Children

 • Let someone go in traffic

-• Plant flowers
+• Plant or purchase flowers for someone (or yourself)

 • Make donations of blankets to pet shelters, toys or clothes to shelter etc.